isaacarnault/aws_hadoop_cloudera/README.md

 <b>Before you start</b><br>

   > Create an account on `AWS` and log into `AWS Management Console`.<br>
-  Check PREREQUISITE section of this gist
+  Check PREREQUISITES section of this gist

 <hr>